jpalcantara85/HAUSMANN/README.md

 ```

-PS.
 Read this to learn how to create a key: https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console

 3) To learn more about **GLquery** type:
 ```python